iCodeSometime/asynchronize/readme.md

 You should read it, I'd love feedback!

 ### Do you accept contributions?
 Absolutely!
-If your use case isn't compatible with the project, or you find a bug, make an issue or send a PR please.
+If your use case isn't compatible with the project, you find a bug, or just want to donate some tests, make an issue or send a PR please.

 ## License
 MIT